MuhPirat/pirat.ly/README.md

-# PHP Wrapper for pirat.ly
+# Programming Wrapper for the pirat.ly API